 Configure Controls for Each Core

 This bit can be confusing.
 If you’re just using the touchscreen, you don’t need to do much, as each core has its own customizable on-screen touch display to control games.

 If you’re using a controller, however, you may want to do some tweaking.
-(If you want an idea of how to connect console controllers via Bluetooth, hit up our guide on how to connect a PS4 controller to your Android device.)
+(If you want an idea of how to connect console controllers via Bluetooth, check out our guide on how to connect a PS4 controller to your Android device.)

 To make changes to controls and so on in each individual core, you first need to load that core using “Load Core” and load a game using “Load Content” (or from your playlist).

 Next, in the Retroarch main menu, you should see an option called “Quick Menu.”
 Tap it, then tap “Controls,” and scroll down to configure controls for that game.

 Here’s the thing: you can then save those controls to apply to all games on that core (Save Core Remap File) or just to that individual game (Save Game Remap File).
 Select the Save option that suits your needs – then you can get back to your game.